Public Lab Research note

 Can the spectrometer or turbocharger be used for lal testing? @Ag8n over 6 years ago 3

-How can we detect contaminants in water samples with a DIY spectrometer using reagents? @warren almost 7 years ago 1
+How can we detect contaminants in water samples with a DIY spectrometer using reagents? @warren about 7 years ago 1

-Can a DIY spectrometer be used to measure water turbidity? @warren almost 7 years ago 6
+Can a DIY spectrometer be used to measure water turbidity? @warren about 7 years ago 6

 What's an easy way to compare two liquid samples with a spectrometer? @warren about 7 years ago 7

-How do I collect a sample for laboratory analysis? @warren about 7 years ago 3
+How do I collect a sample for laboratory analysis? @warren over 7 years ago 3

 Desktop Spectrometry Kit to arduino? @jjoll over 7 years ago 5